Raku/6.d-prep/TODO/FEATURES.md

 clarification.
 If possible, find a volunteer willing to implement your proposal (it could be you).

-# IMPLEMENTED

-## Non-blocking await and react

-In v6.c, using `await` currently blocks a real thread.
-In v6.d it will, provided the `await` takes place in code running on the thread pool, take a continuation and scheduler its resumption after the awaited operation completes.

-A react block also becomes non-blocking in the same way (so `start react ...` does not block a thread pool thread in v6.d also).

-### Rationale

-It is quite easy to write code that waits for multiple promises in parallel, which can lead to the full thread pool begin tied up in blocking waits, leading to a deadlock.
-Examples of this happening have showed up in the past.
-Even if that doesn't happen, it still can increase the number of threads needed, thus making for higher memory use.

-### Stakeholder

-Jonathan Worthington

-### Time Required to Implement

-It's implemented, though we should do a spectest run and ecosystem toast with 6.d as the default to check there's no surprises.

 # IN NEED OF IMPLEMENTATION

 ## `use v6.d.PREVIEW` in wrong place needs to throw